anjrv/edr_report/final_project.md

 ## 3.2 Altitude

 Altitude is also given by the location data of the device but this value comes with additional caveats.
 For every reported set of location values a GPS accuracy is given, this is an estimated horizontal accuracy in meters of the given location at the 68th percentile confidence level.
 It is explicitly noted that this GPS accuracy value makes no guarantees for vertical positioning \cite{location}.
 As a result even when longitude and latitude appear to be continuous we do not necessarily see this for altitude.
-If we look at the altitude plots in the following Fig. 10. and Fig. 11., representing the altitude for our international and domestic flights with good location data, we see that the altitude values we receive are not correct for the entire duration of the flight.
+If we look at the altitude plots in the following Fig. 10 and Fig. 11, representing the altitude for our international and domestic flights with good location data, we see that the altitude values we receive are not correct for the entire duration of the flight.

 \pagebreak

 ![Keflavík to Brussels flight altitude](brussels1_alt.png){width=80%}

-For the above Fig. 10. we see sharp changes in altitude where it is likely that the change should have been more gradual in reality.
+For the above Fig. 10 sharp changes in altitude can be seen and it is likely that the change should have been more gradual in reality.

 ![Reykjavík to Ísafjörður flight altitude](isaf_alt.png){width=80%}

-For this domestic flight in Fig. 11. we see more gradual changes in altitude overall but obviously wrong values at around the 500th second of the flight where the altitude suddenly spikes back down to ground levels.
+For this domestic flight in Fig. 11 more gradual changes in altitude can be seen overall but obviously wrong values at around the 500th second of the flight where the altitude suddenly spikes back down to ground levels.
 It is also worth remembering that in \cite{prev} there appeared to be a difference in stable ground altitude between values produced by the smartphone and values produced by the PX4.

 ## 3.3 Speed